Gaza war: Resumption of hostilities (December 2023 – January 2024)

 Israel adopted a grid system to order precise evacuations within Gaza.
-It was criticized as inaccessible, due to the lack of electricity and internet connectivity in Gaza, and confusing.
+It was criticized as confusing and inaccessible, due to the lack of electricity and internet connectivity in Gaza.
 Some evacuation instructions were vague or contradictory, and Israel sometimes struck areas it had told people to evacuate to.
 Law experts called these warnings ineffective.
 Amnesty International found no evidence of Hamas targets at the sites of some strikes, and requested that they be investigated as possible war crimes.
 On 6 December, Refaat Alareer, a prominent writer in Gaza, was killed by an Israeli airstrike, after which his poem "If I Must Die" was widely circulated.